-- a) must have a minimum of three (3) years experience in the treatment and rehabilitation of substance abuse: - b) must be licensed or certified by the state or other nationally certified organization; - c) must not have a financial relationship, personal relationship, or business relationship with the licensee in the last five (5) years; - d) shall report any unexcused absence within 24 hours to the board, and, - e) shall provide to the board a signed document showing the licensee's name, the group name, the date and location of the meeting, the licensee's attendance, and the licensee's level of participation and progress.
+- (1) must have a minimum of three (3) years experience in the treatment and rehabilitation of substance abuse; - (2) must be licensed or certified by the state or other nationally certified organization; - (3) must not have a financial relationship, personal relationship, or business relationship with the licensee within the last year; - (4) shall report any unexcused absence within 24 hours to the board, and, - (5) shall provide to the board a signed document showing the licensee's name, the group name, the date and location of the meeting, the licensee's attendance, and the licensee's level of participation and progress.

-Work Site Monitors:
+(c) Work Site Monitors:

-- 1. The worksite monitor must meet the following qualifications: - a) Shall not have financial, personal, or familial relationship with the licensee, or other relationship that could reasonably be expected to compromise the ability of the monitor to render impartial and unbiased reports to the board.
-If it is impractical for anyone but the licensee's employer to serve as the worksite monitor, this requirement may be waived by the board; however, under no circumstances shall a licensee's worksite monitor be an employee of the licensee. - b) The monitor's licensure scope of practice shall include the scope of practice of the licensee that is being monitored or be another health care professional, if no monitor with like practice is available. - c) Shall have an active unrestricted license, with no disciplinary action within the last five (5) years.
+The worksite monitor must meet the following qualifications:

+- (1) Shall not have financial, personal, or familial relationship with the licensee, or other relationship that could reasonably be expected to compromise the ability of the monitor to render impartial and unbiased reports to the board.
+If it is impractical for anyone but the licensee's employer to serve as the worksite monitor, this requirement may be waived by the board; however, under no circumstances shall a licensee's worksite monitor be an employee of the licensee. - (2) The monitor's licensure scope of practice shall include the scope of practice of the licensee that is being monitored, be another health care professional if no monitor with like practice is available, or, as approved by the board, be a person in a position of authority who is capable of monitoring the licensee at work.
-d) Shall sign an affirmation that he or she has reviewed the terms and conditions of the licensee's disciplinary order and/or contract and agrees to monitor the licensee as set forth by the board.

-- 2. The worksite monitor must adhere to the following required methods of monitoring the licensee: - a) Have face-to-face contact with the licensee in the work environment on a frequent basis as determined by the board, at least once per week. - b) Interview other staff in the office regarding the licensee's behavior, if applicable. - c) Review the licensee's work attendance. - 3.
+- (3) Shall have an active unrestricted license, with no disciplinary action within the last five (5) years. - (4) Shall sign an affirmation that he or she has reviewed the terms and conditions of the licensee's disciplinary order and/or contract and agrees to monitor the licensee as set forth by the board. - 2.
+The worksite monitor must adhere to the following required methods of monitoring the licensee: - a) Have face-to-face contact with the licensee in the work environment on a frequent basis as determined by the board, at least once per week. - b) Interview other staff in the office regarding the licensee's behavior, if applicable. - c) Review the licensee's work attendance. - 3.
 Any suspected substance abuse must be verbally reported to the contractor, the board, and the licensee's employer within one (1) business day of occurrence.
 If occurrence is not during the board's normal business hours the verbal report must be within one (1) hour of the next business day.
 A written report shall be submitted to the board within 48 hours of occurrence. - 4.
 The worksite monitor shall complete and submit a written report monthly or as directed by the board.
-The report shall include: - the licensee's name; - license number: - worksite monitor's name and signature; - · worksite monitor's license number; - worksite location(s): - dates licensee had face-to-face contact with monitor; - staff interviewed, if applicable; - attendance report; - any change in behavior and/or personal habits; - any indicators that can lead to suspected substance abuse.
+The report shall include: - the licensee's name; - license number; - worksite monitor's name and signature; - worksite monitor's license number; - worksite location(s); - dates licensee had face-to-face contact with monitor; - staff interviewed, if applicable; - attendance report; - any change in behavior and/or personal habits;

+• any indicators that can lead to suspected substance abuse.

-Treatment Providers
+(d) Treatment Providers

-- 1. Treatment facility staff and services must have: - a) Licensure and/or accreditation by appropriate regulatory agencies; - Sufficient resources available to adequately evaluate the physical and mental needs of the client, provide for safe detoxification, and manage any medical emergency; - c) Professional staff who are competent and experienced members of the clinical staff;

-d) Treatment planning involving a multidisciplinary approach and specific aftercare plans;
+Treatment facility staff and services must have:

+- (1) Licensure and/or accreditation by appropriate regulatory agencies; - (2) Sufficient resources available to adequately evaluate the physical and mental needs of the client, provide for safe detoxification, and manage any medical emergency; - (3) Professional staff who are competent and experienced members of the clinical staff; - (4) Treatment planning involving a multidisciplinary approach and specific aftercare plans; - (5) Means to provide treatment/progress documentation to the provider.